Albert Geyser: The Cottesloe Consultation

 The recommendations were rejected outright by the Broederbond, the leading National Party and Prime Minister Verwoerd, who claimed foreign powers were interfering with South Africa's domestic policies.
 As a result of this conflict the NHK and the Nederduits Gereformeerde Kerk (NGK) withdrew from the WCC.
 While Geyser was not a representative at Cottesloe he strongly supported the recommendations and continued to launch fierce attacks on the NHK, particularly on its understanding of the concept of catholicity and on its policy with regard to missionary work.

-Following the Cottesloe Consultation Geyser became an opponent of Article III of the NHK constitution, which specifically forbids blacks as members.
-It was inevitable that he would clash with what he saw as the "ideological theology" of his own and other Afrikaans churches.
-This made his position as a Professor in the Faculty of Theology of the Church untenable, both for the Church and for himself.
+Following the Cottesloe Consultation Geyser became an outspoken opponent of Article III of the NHK constitution, which excluded black Christians from membership of the denomination.
+For Geyser, Article III was not simply a discriminatory church rule but a direct contradiction of his New Testament ecclesiology and his conviction that the church constituted a single community in Christ.
+His position brought him into direct conflict with what he regarded as the “ideological theology” of his own and other Afrikaans churches, making his position in the Church’s Faculty of Theology increasingly untenable.